mannysangha1/special-potato/Develop/README.md

 This was an assigment for my coding course that I am currently taking at the University of Washington.

-I used the following lanhuages and styles
+I used the following languages and styles.

 - CSS STYLING
 - JAVASCRIPT Code {Main one for this project}